brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 What if it only calls two methods?
 Or only one?
-In many cases a programmer has found that a trivial wrapper like this will perfectly satisfy real-world code that just wants to write to a file!
+In many cases a programmer has found that a trivial wrapper like the following will perfectly satisfy real-world code that just wants to write to a file:

 .. literalinclude:: tactical_wrapper.py